linux-application-whitelisting/fapolicyd/README.md

 1021, 1549, 2039, 4099, 6143, 8191, 10243, 12281, 16381, 20483, 24571,
 28669, 32687, 40961, 49157, 57347, 65353, etc.

+This report can be scheduled to be written periodically by setting the configuration option `report_interval`.
+This option is set to `0` by default which disables the reporting interval.
+A positive value for this option specifies the number of seconds to wait between reports.

 Also, it should be mentioned that the more rules in the policy, the more rules it will have to iterate over to make a decision.
 As for the system performance impact, this is very workload dependent.
 For a typical desktop